Shoshone Lake Solo Canoe Camping

 Breakfast

 Sun peered through the tent seams at 7am.
-I peaked through the front panel at dense fog floating over the Lake.
+I peaked through the front panel and saw dense fog over the Lake.
 Frost covered the shrubs and grass in the marsh behind the campsite.
 The only sound was gentle waves rolling onto the beach.

-I made my way to the cooking area for breakfast and coffee.
-After another Mountain House pack and some instant coffee, I warmed up my fingers and packed down camp.
-By 8:30am, I pushed off into the Lake.
+I headed to the cooking area for breakfast and coffee.
+After another Mountain House pack and instant coffee, I warmed up my fingers and packed up.
+By 8:30am, I pushed into the Lake.

 Back on the Water

-Day two's objective was the Shoshone Geyser Basin on the far west shore of Shoshone, then a return to the Lewis Lake boat launch.
-In total, ~22 miles of canoeing, versus ~8 miles on day one.
+Day two's objective was the Shoshone Geyser Basin on the far west shore, then a return to the Lewis Lake boat launch.
+In total, ~22 miles of canoeing.

-Before leaving, I transitioned back to supplex shorts, a sun hoodie and a vest.
+I transitioned back to Supplex shorts, a sun hoodie and a vest.
 At 7,795 feet elevation, temperatures at Shoshone Lake can swing forty+ degrees between night and day.
 At 7am, it was below freezing; by 9am, it was in the 50Fs.

-I spotted a couple mule deer on the south shore, a few bald eagles flying overhead and some trout in the shallows.
-Larger wildlife like bison and elk are more common around Hayden and Lamar Valleys, barring fall elk migrations.
+I spotted a couple mule deer on the south shore, a few bald eagles overhead and some trout in the shallows.
+Larger wildlife like bison and elk are more common around Hayden and Lamar Valleys, except for fall migrations.

-By noon, I arrived at the Shoshone Geyser Basin on the northwestern edge of the Lake and dragged the canoe up on muddy flats.
+By noon, I arrived at the Shoshone Geyser Basin on the northwest edge of the Lake and dragged my canoe up on muddy flats.

 Geyser Basin

-From the bank, the basin is a ~one mile hike over flat terrain, following well-marked trails.
-The basin has a number of hot springs, steam vents (fumaroles) and geysers, most notably the Minute Man Geyser.
-As the name suggests, Minute Man spurts water every few minutes, bursts of activity separated by a few hours.
+From the bank, the basin's an easy, one-mile hike over flat terrain.
+The basin features a number of hot springs, steam vents (aka fumaroles) and geysers, notably the Minute Man Geyser.
+As the name suggests, Minute Man spurts every few minutes during active periods – each separated by a few hours.

-Most important, you won't find a packed boardwalk—a contrast to crowds at Old Faithful and Grand Prismatic.
-After an hour exploring, I headed back to the Lake.
+You won't find a packed boardwalk in this basin – a contrast to Old Faithful and Grand Prismatic.
+After an hour exploring, I hiked back to the Lake.

 By 1pm, I launched back into Shoshone.